jackokring/agon-forth/fof/README.md

 You should now see a message like this:
 ```
-Agon 16-bit Z80 Forth, 2023-07-20 GPLv3
+Agon 16-bit Z80 *fof, 2023-10-23 GPLv3
 Copyright 2023 L.C.
-Benschop, Brad Rodriguez
+Benschop, Brad Rodriguez, S. Jackson
 ```

-You are now at the FORTH command prompt.
+You are now at the FORTH (FOF) command prompt.
 You can type a FORTH command like this:

 ```